RocheGregory/vmw-openstack/vra-openstack/README.md

 # VMware vRA and Openstack

 Some of you ask me to talk about vRA and Openstack integration.
-I'm not favorable to daisy chain CMP.
+I'm not favorable to daisy chain secral CMPs.
-There is a risk to desynchronize all that stuff.
-Anyway I explain in this topic how to.
+There is a risk to desynchronize all that stuffs.
+Anywaym I explain in this topic how to do.

- 1. Create some floating IP in advance, so vRA could discover them during the next data collection
+ 1. Create some floating IP in advance, so vRA could discover them during the OS endpoint data collection
  ![](docs/1-prepare-floating-ip.png)

  2. Identity the openstack URL in order to create OS Endpoint
  ![](docs/2-identify-url.png)

- 3. Identify network in within you want spawn VMs
+ 3. Identify network in within you want to spawn VMs
  ![](docs/3-identify-networks.png)

  4. Create the OS endpoint in vRA
  ![](docs/4-create-os-endpoint.png)

- 5. Spicify OS URL, the account and the projet
+ 5. Specify OS URL, the account and the projet
  ![](docs/5-spicify-url-account-project.png)

  6. Dont't forget to modify your Fabric Group
  ![](docs/6-modify-fabric-group.png)

- 7. And add the OS resource
+ 7. And add the OS compute resource
  ![](docs/7-add-openstack.png)

  8. Lauch data collection and verify its status